-The rooms are comfortable and modern, perfect for resting up before your second flight.
+The rooms are comfortable with traditional Hawaiian decor, perfect for resting up before your second flight.
 I highly recommend staying in a Voyager 47 Club Lounge room.
 Not only are they super spacious, but they include special guest amenities and access to the Voyager 47 Club Lounge snacks and drinks throughout the day.

 But beside all of these amenities, the reason this hotel stood out to me above the rest is its commitment to environmental sustainability.
 The Outrigger Waikiki Beach Resort, along with their other locations around the world, run a conservation initiative called OZONE, Outrigger’s Zone.
 The initiative works to combat some of the devastating effects climate change has had on the coral population worldwide.

 Outrigger runs educational programs to inform guests about the importance of coral in the ocean and their role in protecting these important plants.
 At their Fiji, Maldives and Mauritius locations you can actually participate in their coral planting program and plant coral yourself!
 In this day when “eco” and “green” are words that hotels throw around without much meaning, it’s nice to see a hotel that is actually committed to protecting the local environment.